 Clever gamers save energy even before the power bank has to be used, then fill up the empty battery and continue their adventure, taking into account the fun measures.
 In any case, users can do a lot for their extended gaming fun.

 Activate airplane mode

-With the Nintendo Switch, it is simple but effective to deactivate any wireless connection that is not required.
-This is called “airplane mode”.
-By pressing the home button on the Joy-Con, you can go directly to the quick settings.
+It is simple but effective with the Nintendo Switch to deactivate the wireless connection that is not required, this is called "airplane mode".
+Pressing the home button on the Joy-Con takes you directly to the quick settings.
 The airplane mode can then be selected and activated there.
 The result: the wireless connections are interrupted.
 This saves energy and protects the battery, which extends the runtime.
-This is particularly useful when no connections are necessary anyway, for example with pure offline games.
+This is particularly practical if no connections are necessary anyway, for example in pure offline games.

 However, there is one restriction: Even the Joy-Cons cannot be used in decoupled mode in airplane mode, for example in table mode of the switch.
 You have to dock the controller to the switch in order to be able to use it without restriction in airplane mode.

 It is extremely effective to reduce the screen brightness if you want to save energy on the Nintendo Switch while on the move.
 Users are probably already familiar with this from their smartphones: the darker the screen, the longer the battery runs.
 Pressing the home button on the Joy-Con again leads to the corresponding option.
 The value can be adjusted with a slider under display brightness.

 However, simply darkening does not work in every situation.
 A screen that is set too dark can "block" the view of the gaming content, especially in bright environments and in direct sunlight.
 The screen brightness can therefore only be adjusted according to the circumstances.
 However, if it is possible to reduce the brightness of the display, you should use it - the positive effects on the battery life are enormous.